SciML/LinearSolve.jl/docs/src/basics/FAQ.md

 sol.u
 ```

-If you want to use a "real" preconditioner under the norm `weights`, then one
+If you want to use a “real” preconditioner under the norm `weights`, then one
 can use `ComposePreconditioner` to apply the preconditioner after the application
 of the weights like as follows: